West Somerset Railway: Signalling

 Crowcombe Heathfield Signal Box can be "switched out".
-When done, this reduces the amount of block sections on the railway to 4.
+When done, this reduces the number of block sections on the railway to 4.
 Switching out is a procedure conducted by the signallers at Bishops Lydeard, Crowcombe Heathfield and Williton.
 Once complete, bell codes are transmitted between Bishops Lydeard and Williton using separate block bell instruments in their respective signalboxes for the long section, and thus a different, long section token is used for the full line between Bishops Lydeard and Williton.
 No signalman is required at Crowcombe Heathfield when the box is switched out.

 When switched out, the points are set and locked for the main platform (Down Platform) and all signals for said platform are cleared in both directions, transforming Crowcombe Heathfield into a single platform station.
 The route and signals cannot be changed until the box is switched back in.